Efficient Graph Condensation via Gaussian Process: Introduction

 In this paper, we propose a novel GP-based graph condensation framework for node classification tasks, termed \textbf{G}raph \textbf{C}ondensation via \textbf{G}aussian \textbf{P}rocesses (\textbf{GCGP}).
-The framework leverages a GP model as the predictive component, where the condensed data serves as observations.
+The framework leverages a GP model as the predictive component, where the condensed data serve as observations.
 To enhance the predictive capabilities of our model, we propose a specialized covariance function that effectively captures dependencies between test inputs and observations.
 Furthermore, we employ concrete random variables to relax the binary adjacency matrix into a differentiable form, thereby facilitating gradient-based optimization.
-The discrepancy between the GP predictions and the ground truth is then leveraged to guide the optimization process, particularly in refining the structure of the synthetic graph.
+The discrepancy between the GP predictions and the ground truth is then leveraged to guide the optimization, particularly in optimizing the synthetic graph's structure.

 The key contributions of this work are as follows: \begin{itemize}